-Short-term adverse effects on vertebrates from projects using gill netting and electrofishing outside the parks in the area of cumulative effect are the same as described under cumulative effects in the no action alternative.
-In summary, they would not appreciably add to the short-term adverse effects in the project area under alternative B.
+Short-term adverse effects on vertebrates from projects using gill netting and electrofishing outside the parks in the area of cumulative effect are the same as described under the no action alternative.
+In summary, these activities would not appreciably add to the short-term adverse effects to vertebrates when combined with the effects from alternative B.